 Now in its second edition, Tyler Stovall’s Transnational France takes a transnational approach to the history of modern France that draws the reader into a key aspect of France’s political culture: universalism.

-Beginning with the French Revolution and its aftermath, Stovall traces French history right up into the present day and examines France’s relations with three other areas of the world: Europe, the United States and France’s colonial empire.
-The book opens a lens onto both French identity and the history of the world more broadly which allows the reader to engage with French history in a much wider context.
-This new edition features an additional chapter on France in the Twenty First Century that offers an analysis of current events and issues as seen through historical perspective.
+Beginning with the French Revolution and its aftermath, Stovall traces French history right up to the present day and examines France’s relations with three other areas of the world: Europe, the United States, and France’s colonial empire.
+The book shines a light onto both French identity and the history of the world more broadly, which allows the reader to engage with French history in a much wider context.
+This new edition features an additional chapter on France in the twenty-first century that offers an analysis of current events and issues as seen through historical perspective.
 Issues addressed include anti-Semitism, Islamophobia, and the gilets jaunes, as well as the impact of Brexit, the maturation of the National Front under Marine LePen, and the administration of Emmanuel Macron.

 Table of Contents